-Ventilation is often confused with cavitation.
-For information about cavitation, see our What is Cavitation post.
+Propeller ventilation is often confused with cavitation.
+For information about cavitation, see our What is Propeller Cavitation post.

-Ventilation is when surface air or exhaust gasses are drawn into the propeller blades.
-When this occurs, boat speed is lost and engine RPM increases rapidly.
+Propeller ventilation is when surface air or exhaust gasses are drawn into the propeller blades.
+When this occurs, boat speed is lost, and engine RPM increases rapidly.

 - excessively tight cornering